The Onedin Line: Main

-Anne Onedin (nee Webster) (Anne Stallybrass), is the spinster daughter of Captain Joshua Webster.
+Anne Onedin (née Webster) (Anne Stallybrass), is the spinster daughter of Captain Joshua Webster.
 In the mid-1850s (before the start of the series) she had been expecting to marry her sweetheart Michael Adams.
 However, he never returned from his first trip to sea on the "Star of Morn".
 Anne is now in her early 30s and has nothing to look forward to after her father's death than living on the charity of friends or the workhouse.
-Having rejected James’s offer to form a business partnership with her father, Captain Webster, she proposes and enters into marriage with James, in full recognition that it was a business transaction.
+Having rejected James's offer to form a business partnership with her father, Captain Webster, she proposes and enters into marriage with James, in full recognition that it was a business transaction.
 She accompanies James to Portugal on his first trip in the "Charlotte Rhodes", on their wedding day.
 She will subsequently travel with James on many of his trips, including to Australia, the Confederate States of America, East Africa and China.

 James's feelings of jealousy become piqued when he returns with his second ship, the clipper "Pampero", to find that Anne's former suitor, Michael Adams, has returned, having previously jumped ship after mistakenly believing he was being made the scapegoat for the murder of the mate of the "Star of Morn".
 Adams signs on to the next voyage of the "Pampero" with James and Anne, where her conscience is affected when James covers up a death which occurred at the hands of Adams.

 Anne is the conscience of James and, when she cannot take his ruthless business behaviour any longer, leaves him to live hand-to-mouth in the Liverpool slums, seriously affecting her health.
 They reunite after a yellow fever outbreak in Liverpool.

 After James spends the money promised for their new house to buy another ship, the "Maria da Gloria", Anne has a miscarriage, brought on by carrying coal from the cellar to her kitchen.
 This event leads him to sell some shares in the Onedin Line to Lord and Lady Lazenby to finance a fashionable new house for Anne.
-As Captain Webster opines, “out of guilt”.
+As Captain Webster opines, "out of guilt".

 On her reconciliation with James, she accompanies him to China in his bid to regain control of the Onedin Line.
 During the voyage she ignores the doctor's warning not to get pregnant, knowing how much James wants a son and heir, and, after a difficult voyage back from China, she dies giving birth to a daughter, Charlotte, less than 12 months after her previous miscarriage.

 William Baines (Howard Lang), first mate to James.
 Taught by Anne to read and write, he becomes a captain and serves on all of Onedin's ships.
 Appalled at Onedin's business dealings and treatment of ships' crews, even though he is fully prepared to use his own fists to maintain discipline, he leaves to work for a rival shipping line for a short time, but returns to Onedin.